garden-io/garden/docs/reference/module-types/helm.md

   # The name of a container in the target.
 Specify this if the target contains more than one container and the main
   # container is not the first container in the spec.
   containerName:

+  # A map of string key/value labels to match on any Pods in the namespace.
+When specified, a random ready Pod with
+  # matching labels will be picked as a target, so make sure the labels will always match a specific Pod type.
+  podSelector:

   # The name of the resource to sync to.
 If the chart contains a single resource of the specified Kind,
   # this can be omitted.